 - Use rude or abusive language;

 - Threaten to take the debtor to court.
-While starting legal proceedings against a creditor is possible, there is a very specific procedure for that, covered in one of our past articles.
+While starting legal proceedings against a creditor is possible (read aslo about “debt and jail“), there is a very specific procedure for that, covered in one of our past articles.

 How to Stop Phone Calls from a Collection Agency